Ubuntu SSO 2nd factor authentication FAQs

 If you still can't make it work, send an email to email@example.com with the subject '2fa locked out - my_sso_email@address'.
 Please include the type of device you are using for 2-factor authentication, and what your next 6-digit passcode is.
 This will allow us to re-sync the server to your device if possible.

-Note however that if you lose all your devices (most commonly because changing phones or reinstalling the authenticator application), we will have no way of verifying your identity and we can't disable 2FA based on an e-mail request, since it could be someone compromising your e-mail account and attempting to gain access, the very thing 2FA is designed to prevent.
+Note however that if you lose all your devices (most commonly because changing phones or reinstalling an authenticator application that doesn't back the codes up), we will have no way of verifying your identity and we can't disable 2FA based on an e-mail request, since it could be someone compromising your e-mail account and attempting to gain access, the very thing 2FA is designed to prevent.
 So In the case where all your devices are unavailable, the account will be irretrievably lost.
 For this reason, you must have "Printable Backup Codes" associated to your account.

 How can I maximize my security?